rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 Starbucks is a global coffee shop chain, founded in 1971 in the United States.
 The company released a total of 300K+ rows of anonymised data on its events, customers members, and promotional offers.
 This project investigates this data in order to uncover critical insights that will improve Starbucks' marketing success.
 Specifically, insights and recommendations are provided in the following areas:
 - How different customer demographics (e.g., age, income, gender, membership signup date) engage with offers.
-- The effectiveness of different distribuion channels in exposing members to offers.
+- The effectiveness of different distribution channels in exposing members to offers.

 An interactive Tableau Dashboard can be found [here](https://public.tableau.com/views/StarbucksPromotionalOffersDashboard/Dashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).